pokt-network/pocket-js/packages/transaction-builder/README.md

 Adds a MsgProtoGovUpgradeTxMsg for this transaction.

-An opinionated way of creating an upgrade transaction for updating the protocol's features
+The GovUpgrade tx msg is multi-purpose, so this function acts as an opinionated way of applying the protocol's upgrade features.

 Returns a `MsgProtoGovUpgrade`: The unsigned upgrade message